demisto/content/Packs/XDR_iocs/Integrations/XDR_iocs/README.md

 XDR handle indicators
 This integration was integrated and tested with Branch: stable-50 of XDR
-## Configure XDR iocs on Cortex XSOAR
+## Configure Cortex XDR - IOC on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for XDR iocs.
+2. Search for Cortex XDR - IOC.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |